sl2/HackerNewsRecorder/README.md

         http://app_url/update_db

-    It is recommended to use "crond" and "wget --spider" for automatically update.
+    It is recommended to use "crond" and "wget --spider" for automatic updates.

 2. Read entries